LitDoc

 A Linux system equipped with Git and GNU/Guix See the official GNU Guix installation instructions. is assumed.

-To get started, clone the LitDoc
+To get started, clone the LitDoc project repository

-to some directory of choice such as ~/opt/litdoc
+to some directory of choice such as ~/opt/litdoc.

 git clone https://gitlab.com/aarongile/projects/litdoc

-is primarily managed via a Guix
+User interaction with LitDoc is primarily managed via a Guix extension command,

-.
+guix ld.
 To integrate the command to a shell environment of choice

-add the line below to ~/.bashrc
+add the line below to ~/.bashrc.

 . /opt/litdoc/.rcfile

-Optionally export the environment variable LITDOC_PATH
+Optionally export the environment variable LITDOC_PATH after setting its

-value to one or more colon(:)
+value to one or more colon(:) separated search paths, which is inspected

 when looking up documents by name.